Express Yourself (Madonna song): Chart performance

 In the United States, "Express Yourself" was the highest debuting single at number 41 on the Billboard Hot 100, for the issue dated June 3, 1989, and after four weeks reached the top ten of the chart, at number six.
 It eventually peaked at number two for two weeks.
 "Express Yourself" was present for a total of 16 weeks on the Hot 100 and placed at number 55 on the year-end chart.
 The song reached the top of the Dance Club Play chart of Billboard, while on the Hot Adult Contemporary chart, it peaked outside the top-ten, at number 12.
 "Express Yourself" was certified gold by the Recording Industry Association of America (RIAA) in August 1989, for shipment of 500,000 copies of the single across United States.

-In Canada, the song debuted at number 82 on the RPM 100 Singles chart and reached the top in its ninth week.
-It was present on the chart for 17 weeks and was the eighth-best-selling Canadian single for 1989.
+In Canada, "Express Yourself" debuted at number 82 on the RPM 100 Singles chart and reached the top in its ninth week, earning Madonna her ninth number-one single in the country.
+The track stayed at number-one for two consecutive weeks, was present on the chart for 17 weeks total, and finished as the eighth-best-selling Canadian single of 1989.

 In Australia, "Express Yourself" debuted on the ARIA Singles Chart at number 36 on June 4, 1989.
 After five weeks, the song reached a peak of number five on the chart, staying there for one week, before descending the chart.
 It was present for a total of 19 weeks on the chart, and was certified Gold by the Australian Recording Industry Association (ARIA) for shipment of 35,000 copies of the single.
 At the year-end charts of ARIA, "Express Yourself" was the 28th best-selling Australian single of 1989.
 In New Zealand, the song debuted at number five on the RIANZ Singles Chart, and reaching a peak of number two after three weeks.
 It was present for a total of 12 weeks on the chart.